RoamJS/query-builder/docs/query-builder.md

 This extension comes with its own SmartBlocks command!
 The `<%QUERYBUILDER%>` command will run an existing [Query Block](#query-blocks) or [Query Page](#query-pages) instance in your graph and return the results as separate blocks.
 The command takes in two arguments:

-1. The block reference, alias, or page title of the query instance
+1. The block reference, alias, or page title of the query instance.
-1. The format to output each result in.
+2. The format to output each result in.
 You can use placeholders, like `{text}` to insert the value from the result in.
 There's a placeholder available for each Selection label used in the query.
+3. (Optional) The number of results returned.

 ### Alias